IJSComplexMatter/dtmm/doc/tutorial.rst

 Color Conversion
 ----------------

-In this tutorial you will learn how to transform specter to RGB colors using `CIE 1931`_ standard observer color matching function (see `CIE 1931`_ wiki pages for details on XYZ color space).
-You will learn how to use custom light source specter data and how to compare the simulated data with experiments (images obtained by a color camera).
-First we will go through some basics, but you can skip this part and go directly to :ref:`custom-light-source`
+In this tutorial, you will learn how to transform specter to RGB colors using `CIE 1931`_ standard observer color matching function (see `CIE 1931`_ wiki pages for details on XYZ color space).
+You will learn how to define the light source specter and compare the simulated data with experiments (images obtained by a color camera).
+First, we will go through some basics, but you can skip this part and go directly to :ref:`custom-light-source`

 Background
 ++++++++++

-In the :mod:`dtmm.color` there is a limited set of functions for converting computed specters to RGB images.
-It is not a full color engine, so only a few color conversion functions are implemented.
+In the :mod:`dtmm.color`, there is a limited set of functions for converting computed specters to RGB images.
+The module is not a full color engine, so only a few color conversion functions are implemented.
 The specter is converted to color using a `CIE 1931`_ color matching function (CMF).
-Conversion to color is performed as follows.
-Specter data is first converted to XYZ color space using the `CIE 1931`_ standard observer (5 nm tabulated) color matching function data.
-Then the image is converted to RGB color space (using a D65 reference white point) as specified in the `sRGB`_ standard (see `sRGB`_ wiki pages for details on sRGB color space).
-Data values are then clipped to (0.,1.) and finally, sRGB gamma transfer function is applied.
+Color conversion is performed as follows.
+Spectral data is first converted to XYZ color space using the `CIE 1931`_ standard observer (5 nm tabulated) color matching function data.
+The image is then converted to RGB color space (using a D65 reference white point) as specified in the `sRGB`_ standard (see `sRGB`_ wiki pages for details on sRGB color space).
+Data values are then clipped to (0.,1.), and finally, sRGB gamma transfer function is applied.

 CIE 1931 standard observer
 ''''''''''''''''''''''''''

-`CIE 1931`_ color matching function can be loaded from table with.
+`CIE 1931`_ color matching function can be loaded from a table with

 .. doctest::